 Three-Vehicle Crash on Martin Luther King Jr. Boulevard Results in Two Fatalities

-A suspected drunk driver has been placed under arrest in Stockton following the death of two women in a traffic accident on May 2.
+A suspected drunk driver was arrested in Stockton following two women’s deaths in a traffic accident on May 2.
 The Stockton Police Department reported that the three-vehicle accident occurred shortly after 6:00 a.m. along Martin Luther King Jr. Boulevard with its intersection at Wilson Way.
 Two women, ages 47 and 54, were killed in the collision.
-Although they were rushed to a hospital for medical attention, both died there later.
+Although they were rushed to a hospital for medical attention, they died later.

 Driver Being Held Following Fatal Traffic Collision